When it comes to side hustles or part-time work, being a driver or a food delivery rider may be the first options that come to mind.

 There are a few considerations to consider prior to becoming a professional caregiver.
 You will need to take the time to attend a caregiver training course, and also consider factors such as travelling time, transportation costs, and whether you’re able to take on the nature of certain job scopes such as physically assisting a client with mobility issues.

 Beyond providing care at homes, professional caregivers at Homage are also able to gain exposure across a variety of different care settings.
-Homage works with established hospitals and community care centres to provide interim caregiving solutions to those who need it.
+Homage works with established hospitals and community care centres to provide interim caregiving solutions to those who need them.

 How to sign up to be a Homage professional caregiver